-Quit addictions, dependencies and bad habits to tobacco, alcohol, gambling, caffeine, chocolate, cola, sugar, methamphetamine,marijuana, painkillers (codeine, ibuprofen etc), gaming, television, mobile/cell phones, Internet, collecting junk, hoarding, pornography, cults, shopping, in Darwin, Bali, Singapore, Cebu (Philippines) and Mandurah (Perth) and soon in Jakarta, with advanced hypnotherapy and Neuro Linguistic Programming.
+Quit addiction, dependencies, and bad habits to tobacco, alcohol, gambling, caffeine, chocolate, cola, sugar, methamphetamine, cocaine, marijuana, painkillers (codeine, ibuprofen etc), gaming, television, mobile/cell phones, Internet, collecting junk, hoarding, pornography, cults, shopping with advanced hypnotherapy and Neuro-Linguistic Programming.

-People who are more likely to become addicted include those who: Suffer from depression, bipolar disorder, anxiety disorders, or schizophrenia.
+From time-to-time, someone will say they have ‘an addictive personality’.
+There is no such personality type in psychology however people who are more likely to become addicted include those who: suffer from depression, bipolar disorder, anxiety disorders, or schizophrenia, and

 - Have easy access to the addictive chemical or behavior.

 - Experience low self-esteem, or have relationship problems.

 - Live a stressful economic or emotional lifestyle.

 - Associate with people, or live in a culture where there is a high social acceptance of drug abuse.